sai-pullabhotla/catatumbo/README.md

 	* Geo Location
 	* Keys, Parent Keys and Key References
 	* List Values
-* Support for embedded objects through the use of Embedded and @Embeddable annotations.
+* Support for embedded objects through the use of @Embedded and @Embeddable annotations.
 * Persisting of inherited fields of an Entity through the use of @MappedSuperClass annotation.
 * Optimistic Locking support through the use of @Version annotation.
+* Support for entity life cycle listeners (e.g. PreInsert, PostInsert callbacks)
 * Create, Retrieve, Update, Delete, Upsert (update or insert)
 * Support for executing GQL Queries.
 This includes:
 	* Entity queries